Selam46/Rossmann_Sales_Forecasting/README.md

 # Customer Purchasing Behavior Exploration

-This project aims to explore customer purchasing behavior across various stores by conducting an exploratory data analysis (EDA).
-The analysis will help us understand how promotions, store openings, and other factors influence customer purchasing patterns.
+This project explores customer purchasing behavior across various stores at **Rossmann Pharmaceuticals** through an exploratory data analysis (EDA).
+The goal is to analyze how factors such as promotions, competition, and holidays influence sales.

 ## Project Overview

 ### Task 1: Exploration of Customer Purchasing Behavior

-The main objectives of this task are:
+The objectives of this task are:

 - **Data Cleaning:** Build pipelines to detect and handle outliers and missing data to ensure accurate analysis.
-- **Exploratory Data Analysis:** Visualize various features and interactions to communicate findings effectively.
+- **Exploratory Data Analysis:** Visualize and analyze various features to uncover insights into customer behavior.

-### Questions to Explore
+### Key Questions Explored

 1. **Distribution Analysis:**
    - Are promotions distributed similarly between training and test sets?

 2. **Sales Behavior:**
    - How do sales behave before, during, and after holidays?
-   - Are there seasonal purchase behaviors (Christmas, Easter, etc.)?
+   - Are there seasonal purchase behaviors (e.g., Christmas, Easter)?

 3. **Correlation Analysis:**
    - What is the correlation between sales and the number of customers?